RoboCop (animated TV series): Episode guide

-The reason why there were only 12 episodes instead of the traditional 13 for a weekly animated series is because Marvel Productions used the budget for what would've been the 13th episode of RoboCop to fund a pilot for a proposed X-Men animated series.
+The reason why there were only 12 episodes instead of the traditional 13 for a weekly animated series is because Marvel Productions used the budget for what would have been the 13th episode of RoboCop to fund a pilot for a proposed X-Men animated series (also known as Pryde of the X-Men).

 Home media

-In 1991, three episodes of the series were released as individual NTSC VHS volumes, distributed by Best Film & Video Corp. under the Marvel Video! banner.
+In 1991, three episodes of the series were released as individual NTSC VHS volumes, distributed by Best Film & Video Corp. under the "Marvel Video!" banner.
 The episodes were: "Man in the Iron Suit!" (volume 1), "Crime Wave" (volume 2), and "A Robot's Revenge" (volume 3).

-On February 18, 2008, UK distributor Maximum Entertainment released the complete series in a three-disc box set containing all 12 episodes.
+In the UK, Leisure View Video released two VHS volumes of Robocop.
+In 1990, they released a volume entitled "Detroit Crimewave" which had the episodes; "Scrambler", "The Brotherhood" and "The Man in the Iron Suit", plus UK toy commercials for Kenner's "Robocop and the Ultra Police" toy line shown in-between each episode..
+In 1991, they released a volume entitled "Steel Warrior" which has the episodes; "No News is Good News" and "A Robot's Revenge".
+This volume had no commercials.

 DVD release

 United Kingdom

-In the 2000s, Maximum Entertainment (Under license from Jetix Europe) released several DVDs of RoboCop on Region 2 DVD in the UK.
+In the 2000s, Maximum Entertainment (under license from Jetix Europe) released several DVDs of RoboCop on Region 2 DVD in the UK.
+On February 18, 2008, UK distributor Maximum Entertainment released the complete series in a three-disc box set containing all 12 episodes.